joaoeira/online_resume/_posts/2017-05-20-atheoryofhypocrisy.md

 tags: [Cultural Evolution, Ideas]
 ---

 Joe, Bea, and Greg need to decorate the tent for the big party later that night.
-Joe is doing his share of the work, but when he looks over his shoulder he sees Bea and Greg sharing a beer and having a good time.
+Joe is doing his share of the work, but when he looks over his shoulder he sees Bea and Greg drinking a beer and having a good time.
 Joe is pissed.

 "Hey you too, do you expect me to all of this by myself?"